Add to your Claude Code skills

 by alfadur7

-Self-evolving multi-agent "newsroom" that turns your documents into a cross-linked knowledge wiki — writer ≠ reviewer, local-first, no API keys, a structured alternative to RAG.
+Harness engineering applied to knowledge production: a self-evolving multi-agent newsroom that turns your documents into a cross-linked markdown wiki.
+A "reground" loop pulls published pages back in before they go stale — writer ≠ reviewer, local-first, a structured alternative to RAG.

 # Add to your Claude Code skills